Negros Occidental: Banking, finance and accessibility

-Banking and finance is likewise a thriving industry in Negros Occidental.
+Banking and finance is a thriving industry in Negros Occidental.
 According to the latest count, there are 389 financial institutions competing for businesses in the province.
 149 of these are banks.
 Negros Occidental offers several advantages for those who are doing business in the province.
-It is strategically located near Metro Manila, Metro Cebu and Metro Davao, all major international gateways with maximum travel time of only about 4 hours between the Philippines and its neighbors in Southeast Asia.
+It is strategically located near Metro Manila, Metro Cebu and Metro Davao, all major international gateways with a maximum travel time of only about 4 hours between the Philippines and its neighbors in Southeast Asia.
 It is equipped with major infrastructure facilities for easy travel and shipment of goods within and outside of Negros.

 It has information and communication facilities with connection capabilities necessary for, among others, call center operations for business communication and transmission of data.
-The province has abundant water supply and dependable power supply.
+The province has an abundant water supply and a dependable power supply.
 Modern health care facilities with medical services are available, as well as academic institutions.